Gregor MacGregor: New Granada; defence of Cartagena

 While MacGregor was in the New Granadian service, Bolívar raised a force of Venezuelan exiles and local troops in the port of Cartagena de Indias, and captured Caracas on 4 August 1813.
 The royalists quickly rallied and crushed Bolívar's second republic in mid-1814.
 Nariño's New Granadian nationalists surrendered around the same time.
 MacGregor withdrew to Cartagena, which was still in revolutionary hands, and at the head of native troops destroyed hamlets, local infrastructure and produce to prevent the Spanish from using them.
-A Spanish force of about 6,000 landed in late August 1815 and lay siege to the city.
+A Spanish force of about 6,000 landed in late August 1815 and laid siege to the city.
 After repeatedly failing to overcome the 5,000 defenders, they deployed to subdue the fortress by blockade.
 Sinclair records that MacGregor played an "honourable, though not conspicuous" part in the defence.

 By November 1815, there remained in Cartagena de Indias only a few hundred men capable of fighting.
 The defenders with the aid of the French corsair Louis-Michel Aury resolved to use the dozen gunboats they had to break through the Spanish fleet to the open sea, abandoning the city to the royalists; MacGregor was chosen as one of the three commanders of this operation.
 On the night of 5 December 1815, the gunboats sailed out into the bay, blasted their way through the smaller Spanish vessels and, avoiding the frigates, made for Jamaica.
 All the gunboats escaped.